uhasker/getting-things-done-in-next-js/src/chapter2/01-html-and-the-dom.md

 There are many different HTML elements.
 We already learned that `p` is a paragraph and `div` is a generic container.
 We will talk about other elements later on.

-What makes HTML so powerful is the fact that elements can be *nested*.
+What makes HTML so powerful is the fact that *most* elements can be *nested*.
 For example here is how you can nest a paragraph inside a generic container:

 ```html
 <div>